tiagobsbraga/sasstarter/README.md

 │   │       └── 15col            (for devices with 1280+ wide)
 │   ├── img/
 │   │   └── loading.gif          (fake 'loading' background)
-│   └── js/
+│   ├── js/
-│       ├── functions.js         (for your functions and shit)
+│   │   ├── functions.js         (for your functions and shit)
-│       ├── grid.js              (the visual guide for your layout)
+│   │   ├── grid.js              (the visual guide for your layout)
-│       ├── jquery.js            (jquery library)
+│   │   ├── jquery.js            (jquery library)
-│       ├── modernizr.js         (html5 + css3 for the masses)
+│   │   ├── modernizr.js         (html5 + css3 for the masses)
-│       └── plugins.js           (you can add more plugins here)
+│   │   └── plugins.js           (you can add more plugins here)
+│   └── psd/
+│       └── grid.psd             (for designers)
-├── .gitignore
+├── .gitignore                   (ignore this. ignore that.)
 ├── README.md                    (you're reading it right now) ├── bower.json                   (for installation via bower)
 ├── favicon.ico                  (16x16 of pure art)